 Evolution of the U.S. Presidency

 It was beneficial for the United States to have George Washington as the first president.
-Washington was aware his actions would be reviewed for centuries to come; he wrote that his foray into the first presidency was like "entering upon an unexplored field, enveloped on every side with clouds and darkness" [source: Encarta].
+Washington was aware his actions would be reviewed for centuries to come; he wrote that his foray into the first presidency was like "entering upon an unexplored field, enveloped on every side with clouds & darkness" [source: National Archives].
 Washington had no model on which to base his actions, and every decision he made would set precedent for presidents to come.

 To fully understand what a president does and how he or she does it, it's important to view a president not as an incumbent holding office for four or eight years, but as a part of a larger organism, the presidency itself.
 The office is a dynamic, ever-evolving thing that's molded, carved, expanded upon, battered and made different by every person who holds it.
 The presidency, in other words, is larger than any single president.